Fresh blooms from the highland town of Dalat. Photo by Lee Starnes

 Or will you keep it as a love token?

 Vietnam’s best known architect, Võ Trọng Nghĩa, has found fame making incredible domed structures out of this quintessentially Vietnamese material.
-To see his work, treat yourself to a drink in the bamboo dining hall of the Nam A resort near Đà Nẵng or visit the community centre of Diamond Island in the east of Ho Chi Minh City.
+To see his work, treat yourself to a drink in the bamboo dining hall of the Nam A resort near Đà Nẵng; or visit the community centre of Diamond Island east of Ho Chi Minh City.

 No plant is more closely linked to Vietnamese culture than rice, which remains the nation’s staple crop.
 Vietnam is one of the world’s largest rice-exporters.
-Vietnamese culture arose in the northern Red River Delta based around the farming of wet rice.
+Vietnamese culture began in the northern Red River Delta based around wet rice farming.
 The long, skinny shape of Vietnam is often compared to two baskets of rice slung from a shoulder pole.
 In Vietnam, a meal isn’t a meal without rice.
 The popular greeting “ăn cơm chưa?” literally translates as “have you eaten rice yet?”

 Cakes made of rice flour or sticky rice flour are key offerings during the Lunar New Year, and at many festivals and weddings.
-Keep an eye out for bánh chưng— traditional Vietnamese square rice cake made of sticky rice, mung beans and pork that is offered to the ancestors during the Lunar New Year and during the Festival of the Hùng Kings.
+Keep an eye out for bánh chưng—square Vietnamese rice cake made of sticky rice, mung beans, and pork--that is offered to the ancestors during the Lunar New Year and during the Festival of the Hùng Kings.
 Not surprisingly, rice cultivation is celebrated in many Vietnamese arts including water puppetry, where you’ll see the puppets planting and harvesting wet rice.

 Venturing out into Vietnam’s countryside it’s hard not to find rice paddies.
 In Central Vietnam, beautiful paddies lie just a short bike ride out of Hội An.
-Meanwhile, the highland region around Sapa is famous for its terraced emerald rice fields, which turn gold in August or early September.
+For a spectacular rice paddy experience, the highland region around Sapa is famous for its terraced emerald rice fields, which turn gold in August and early September.